ANZSoilData/def-au-schema-json/README.md

 ([ANSIS](https://ansis.net/)).
 The authoritative ANSIS information model has been developed as an OWL/RDF ontology, also published in this GitHub organisation at [`ANZSoilData/def-au-domain`][def-au-domain]*.
 These schema are a representation of that ontology.
-They do not introduce new domain entities or properties, and all definitions are copied verbatim from `def-au-domain`.
+They do not introduce new domain entities or properties, and all definitions are taken from `def-au-domain`.
 They are created to support JSON representations of data suitable for use in 'typical' web APIs and for processing by widely used programming libraries.
-As such they remove some OWL/RDF artefacts necessary for the definition of a robust ontology* but not commonly required for JSON objects.
+As such they remove some OWL/RDF artefacts necessary for the definition of a robust ontology* but not commonly required for JSON objects; they also remove some of the choices available in the ontology that can lead to recursion in a JSON document.

 > \* These artifacts reflect the fundamental importance of set theory and reasoning to OWL/RDF.
 We
 > anticipate that future versions ANSIS will provide Semantic Web APIs that support reasoning and